sujato/drafts/general-introduction.md

 ### The Samaṇas

 Quite distinct from the brahmins, and often in opposition to them, was a complex set of religious movements known as the <i>samaṇas</i> or “ascetics”.
 Six prominent ascetic schools were acknowledged in the time of the Buddha.
-The Buddha counted himself as an ascetic, too, in view of the many similarities between his own teaching and practice and theirs.
+The Buddha counted himself as an ascetic, too, in view of the many similarities between his own teachings and theirs.

 Like the Buddhists, the other *samaṇas* were typically celibate renunciates, living either in solitude or in monastic communities, and relying on alms for food.
 The most famous—and the only one to survive until today—was Jainism, which flourished under their leader Mahāvīra, known as Nigaṇṭha Nātaputta in the Buddhist texts.

 The ascetics shared an iconoclastic attitude, and all rejected the brahmanical system *in toto*.
 However they varied amongst each other, as shown in their teachings attested at DN 2 <cite>Sāmaññaphala</cite> as well as MN 60 and MN 76.
 Some emphasized austerities and self-mortification, others rationality and debate.
 Some advocated ardent effort, others a resigned fatalism.
 Some taught rebirth, while others asserted that this material world was the only reality.

-Regardless of what we might think of their sometimes florid and obscure doctrines, they are a lasting testament to the diversity and vigor of religious life in ancient India.
+While their doctrines may appear florid and obscure, and their practices sometimes bizarre and pointless, the ascetic movements are a lasting testament to the diversity, vigor, and innovation of religious life in ancient India.

 ## Cosmology